Charishma01/Weather-forecasting/README.md

 # Weather-forecasting using LSTM Model
 This project demonstrates how to use LSTM models for predicting weather conditions, specifically temperature and pressure.
 The models include:

+## Introduction
+This repository contains code for building and training LSTM models for weather forecasting.
+It includes:
-Univariate LSTM: Predicts future temperature using past temperature data.
+- Univariate LSTM: Predicts temperature using past temperature data.
-Multivariate LSTM: Uses multiple weather variables to predict temperature and pressure.
+- Multivariate LSTM: Uses multiple weather features for forecasting.
-Multi-Step LSTM: Forecasts temperature and pressure for several future time steps.
+- Multi-Step LSTM: Forecasts temperature and pressure for multiple future time steps.